 There has been a rumour to suggest the company is working on a new 1/2.3-inch sensor that will be combined with a f/1.4 aperture.
 This would deliver even better low-light capabilities than the current flagships but whether it will appear on the S8 is unclear.
 The rumours also claim Samsung's goal is to deliver a 1/1.7-inch sensor eventually, suggesting it has no intention of stopping improvements in the camera department.

 Other claims have suggested the Galaxy S8 might appear with a dual rear camera, with two different sensors - one at 12-megapixels, one at 13-megapixels.
-This is something we have already seen on the LG G5, Huawei P9, and more recently, Apple's iPhone 7 Plus, though image leaks of the S8 suggest this won't be the case.
+This is something we have already seen on the LG G5 and G6, Huawei P9 and P10, and Apple's iPhone 7 Plus, though image leaks of the S8 suggest this won't be the case.
 The same tipster claimed the front camera will be 8-megapixels, which ET News has also suggested.

-Contradicting these rumours however, is another leak from a different source claiming the Galaxy S8 will have a 30-megapixel rear camera with optical image stabilisation, coupled with a 9-megapixel front-facing snapper.
+Another leak from a different source claims the Galaxy S8 will have a 30-megapixel rear camera with optical image stabilisation, coupled with a 9-megapixel front-facing snapper.
 There has also been another claim suggesting the S8 will have the same Duo Pixel camera of the S7 and S7 edge, which is something that the VentureBeat report also suggests.

 According to VentureBeat, the rear camera will be 12-megapixels with an f/1.7 aperture and a new visual search feature, while the front camera will have an 8-megapixel sensor, also with an f/1.7 aperture, both of which have also been suggested by BGR.
 VentureBeat also claimed the front camera will have iris scanning capabilities as we mentioned, though facial scanning has also been reported.
 Iris scanning has been supported by a spec leak posted by Evan Blass for the S8 Plus, which we presume will have many of the same features as the smaller model.